0xhaz/crowdfunding/README.md

 ## Introduction

 The Crowdfunding Smart Contract is a decentralized application (dApp) built on the Ethereum blockchain.
-It leverages the power of smart contract to facilitate crowdfunding campaigns in a transparent and secure manner.
+It leverages the power of smart contract to facilitate crowdfunding campaigns in a transparent and secure manner

 ## Getting Started